Multivariate volume, Ehrhart, and $h^*$-polynomials of polytropes: Experiments and Observations

 \begin{example} Consider the polytrope $P$ with facet coefficients $c_{ij}$ given by the matrix

-Giving vertex $\be_i-\be_j$ of the fundamental polytope $FP_4$ weight $c_{ij}$, and the central vertex at the origin weight 0, produces the regular central triangulation in \Cref{fig:3d-polytrope-subdiv}.

-The volume polynomial corresponding to this polytrope is the first volume polynomial in the file \texttt{3d\_vol\_pols.txt}, available in our software repository.
-We see that the coefficients corresponding to $a_{12}^3, a_{12}^2a_{14}, a_{32}^2a_{42},$ and $a_{31}a_{32}a_{41}$ are equal to $2, -3, 0,$ and $6$ respectively, as summarized by the discussion above. \end{example}
+Assigning the weight $c_{ij}$ to the vertex $\be_i-\be_j$ of the fundamental polytope $FP_4$, and weight 0 to the central vertex at the origin, produces the regular central triangulation in \Cref{fig:3d-polytrope-subdiv}.
+The volume polynomial corresponding to this polytrope is the polynomial displayed in \Cref{ex:3volpol}.
+We see that the coefficients corresponding to $a_{12}^3, a_{12}^2a_{14}, a_{32}^2a_{42},$ and $a_{31}a_{32}a_{41}$ are equal to $2, -3, 0,$ and $6$ respectively, as summarized by the discussion above.